 Description:

-The Medevac Battalion of The Galactic Order serves as the front line of emergency medical response, with a primary responsibility to answer medical rescue beacons for The Order across all combat zones and operational environments.
-Whether responding to battlefield distress signals or deep-space casualty calls, the battalion is built to move fast, stabilize, and extract.
+The Medical Division of The Galactic Order serves as the front line of emergency medical response, with a primary responsibility to answer medical rescue beacons for The Order across all combat zones and operational environments.
+Whether responding to battlefield distress signals or deep-space casualty calls, the division is built to move fast, stabilize, and extract.

-Powered by advanced medical science and hard-earned experience, the Medevac Battalion employs constantly evolving practices grounded in extensive research.
+Powered by advanced medical science and hard-earned experience, the Medical Division employs constantly evolving practices grounded in extensive research.
 Its teams—elite medics, combat specialists, and extraction pilots—are trained to perform under fire, in vacuum, and across hostile planetary surfaces.

 Gameplay: